Liny-TheLynx/Liny-TheLynx/README.md

 ♂️ I am a boy.

+🏢 I kind of made a brand.
+Well; see it by yourself at <https://sites.google.com/view/qx-studio>.

 ⛏️ I made a Minecraft Server called "Pixel Odyssey SMP" with a discord server (https://discord.gg/HyrVEatDyX).
 Does it counts someway?

 ## QX Studio

-👔 Lynx-Y is my art brand.
-Here you can order or buy almost any art you want from us.
+👔 QX Studio is my design brand.
+Here you request things to our designers.

 🌐 Website: https://sites.google.com/view/qx-studio